Mindfulness Events

 Covering a variety of wellness topics including mindfulness, stress management, self-care, and more.
 Additional CSU Health Network Groups and Workshop opportunities can be found here- https://health.colostate.edu/workshops/ and here- https://health.colostate.edu/therapy-groups/

-Mindfully Managing Stress for Students
+Mindfully Managing Stress for Students:

-CSU Health Network, Mindfully Managing Stress Workshop for Students, 4 Session Series.
+MindfullyManagingStressWorkshop for CSU Students, 4 Session Series.

 Are you feeling overwhelmed?
 Need to get a handle on your stress?
 This 4-session workshop will cover 11 mindfulness practices to support your well-being.
 Mindfulness is a way to train ourselves to be in the present moment with awareness, acceptance, and self-compassion.
 Practicing mindfulness can help us cope with difficult experiences, cultivate meaning, and boost positive emotions.
 In this series we will delve into mind-body techniques which can strengthen our skills for dealing with life.
 We will also have time to practice these new skills.
 We meet once a week and attending all 4 sessions is encouraged.
 Sessions will take place at the CSU Health Network or on Zoom.
 Registration is required; space is limited.
-Register here- https://CSUHealthNetwork.as.me/?appointmentType=category:Mindfulness%20Workshops%20
+Register here-https://CSUHealthNetwork.as.me/mindfulness

-In this nourishing 4-hour afternoon retreat, we will lead you through mindfulness practices to support your well-being.
+Are you feeling overwhelmed?
+Need to get a handle on your stress?
+This 4-session workshop will cover 11 mindfulness practices to support your well-being.
 Mindfulness is a way to train ourselves to be in the present moment with awareness, acceptance, and self-compassion.
-Practicing mindfulness can help us cope with stress, difficult experiences, cultivate meaning, and boost positive emotions.
-We will practice mind-body techniques which can strengthen our skills for dealing with life.
-Get ready for a de-stressing afternoon.
-Snacks will be provided.
-Registration is required; space is limited.
-Register here- https://CSUHealthNetwork.as.me/?appointmentType=category:Mindfulness%20Workshops%20
+Practicing mindfulness can help us cope with difficult experiences, cultivate meaning, and boost positive emotions.
+In this series we will delve into mind-body techniques which can strengthen our skills for dealing with life.
+We will also have time to practice these new skills.
+We meet once a week and attending all 4 sessions is encouraged.
+Sessions will take place at the CSU Health Network and this workshop is for students who identify as Black, Indigenous, Persons of Color.
+Registration is required; space is limited. https://CSUHealthNetwork.as.me/mindfulness

 ______________________________________________________________________________________________________________________________________________________________________